 Tactical Turn-Based Combat

-Turn-based combat has its charm and a place in history.
-Yet, the lengthy, repetitive battles in this game detracted significantly from the experience.
-Unlike simpler classics like Dragon Quest or early Final Fantasy games, where combat was brisk and thrilling, each encounter felt like a drawn-out war of attrition that tested my patience more than my strategy.
+Turn-based combat can be enjoyable and has its own place in gaming history.
+Still, the long, repeat battles here took away from the experience.
+Unlike simpler classics like Dragon Quest or early Final Fantasy games—where fights were quick and exciting—each battle felt like a long, drawn-out struggle that tested my patience more than my strategy.

 screenshot_1_Divinity: Original Sin 2 - A Frustrating Dive into the Depths of Rivellon